cnieuwoudt/SimRVPedigree---Supplementary-Data/README.md

 ### Data Sets From "Simulating Pedigrees Ascertained for Multiple Disease Affected Relatives"

 ## Data Sets
-* SegregateRVPeds
+* RVPedDat
-* PopulationPedData
+* PopRVSegDat
 * FollowUpDat

-# SegregateRVPeds
+# RVPedDat
-This is a .txt formatted data set that includes
+This is a .txt formatted data set that provides the summarized familial data discussed in "Simulating Pedigrees Ascertained for Multiple Disease Affected Relatives."

+The variables included in this data set are described as follows:
+1. FamID: family identification number
+2. ID: individual identification number
+3. GRR: genetic relative-risk of disease
+4. RVstatus: rare-variant status
+5. onsetAge: age of disease-onset
+6. aveIBD: average of the pair-wise IBD probabilities for the disease-affected relatives in a single pedigree.

-# PopulationPedData
+# PopRVSegDat
 This is a .txt fomatted data set that provides the summarized familial rare-variant segregation data discussed in *Results: Applications: Proportion of Ascertained Pedigrees Segregating a Causal Variant*.

 The variables included in this data set are described as follows: